bipin-adh/MP-Player/README.md

 # MP-Player
-A simple Android Music Player with slide-up panel.
+A simple Android Music Player with material design user interface and slide-up panel.